 Take a proactive approach to protecting your applications from authentication bypass attacks with these three tips:

 - Know the OWASP top 10 risks: This is a list of the most critical web application security risks.
 You’ll find the most recent OWASP top 10 list here and a developer-centric cheat sheet for the 2013 release here.
 The OWASP top 10 provides a description of each risk, along with example vulnerabilities, example attacks, guidance on how to avoid the risk and references to related sources.

 - Perform web application penetration testing: A thorough and consistent pen testing process (including manual and automated tests) helps you to identify vulnerabilities such as weak authentication.
 While it’s not an exhaustive list, your annual penetration testing process and quarterly vulnerability scans should pay especially close attention to the OWASP top 10 risks mentioned above.

 - Use a tested authentication method: Always use the authentication methods that come with your products.
-Some developers use their own homegrown methods, but it’s best to use industry-standard methods that are tested and secure.
+Some developers use their own homegrown methods.
+It’s best to use industry-standard methods.

 When it comes to protecting your applications from authentication bypass attacks, the keys are to be aware of the risks and test for vulnerabilities.
 Once a hacker bypasses authentication, he has the opportunity to do significant damage to your company and its reputation.

 Ready to learn more about protecting your applications?
 Speak with a security expert today.